 Waiting For the Big One

-We released Waiting For the Big One, the band’s 7th CD, in October, 2020.
+The Carnivaleros released Waiting For the Big One, the band’s 7th and last CD, in October, 2020.
 It contains elements of blues, zydeco, cajun, country, rock, and yes, polka (of course!).
 I see my songs as mini-movies, novellas put to music.
 If you are one of Those About To Rock or a firm traditionalist, my music is not for you.
 It’s not for children, either, although a melody or two might be contagious.
-In the end, it comes down to entertaining folks with my songs and live performances to the best of my ability, filling up the dance floor, and tossing in a bit of wit and good spirits in the process.

 You can order your copy now by going to the Store link above.